 Background: Cardiac dysfunction is a well-known complication of aneurysmal subarachnoid hemorrhage (aSAH).
 However, the clinical significance of cardiac complications is largely unknown.

-Methods: We extracted all hospitalizations for aSAH from the National Inpatient Sample database, years 2002-2009.
-We used generalized estimating equations (GEE) to determine whether cardiac complications were associated with the patient outcomes, and to evaluate potential predictors of cardiac complications.
+Methods: We extracted all hospitalizations for aSAH from the National Inpatient Sample database for years 2002 to 2009.
+We used generalized estimating equations to determine whether cardiac complications were associated with the patient outcomes and to evaluate potential predictors of cardiac complications.

 Background: Animal studies suggest that ischemic preconditioning prolongs coagulation times.

 Objective: Because coagulation changes could hinder the translation of preconditioning into clinical settings where hemorrhage may be an issue, such as ischemic or hemorrhagic stroke, we evaluated the effects of remote ischemic preconditioning (RIPC) on coagulation in patients undergoing RIPC after aneurysmal subarachnoid hemorrhage (SAH).

 Methods: 21 patients with SAH (mean age 56.3) underwent 137 RIPC sessions, 2-12 days following SAH, each consisting of 3-4 cycles of 5-10 minutes of lower limb ischemia followed by reperfusion.
 Partial thromboplastin time (PTT), prothrombin time (PT), and international normalized ratio (INR) were analyzed before and after sessions.
 Patients were followed for hemorrhagic complications.